Research and Policy Fellow (REMOTE)

 - Ability to juggle and prioritize multiple tasks, and help keep a large national project organized and on track

-- Ability to communicate effectively with, develop credibility among, and gain the confidence of, elected prosecutive leaders and their staff
+- Ability to communicate effectively with, develop credibility among, and gain the confidence of, elected prosecutive leaders and their staffs

 This role is an extraordinary opportunity to contribute to our mission of justice reform and work with a small but growing creative and dedicated team.
-If you would like to apply, please submit your resume AND a cover letter today.
+If you would like to apply, please submit your cover letter, resume, and a writing sample today.
 We look forward to hearing from you.

 Women, people of color, LGBTQ candidates, and people with disabilities are strongly encouraged to apply.